From Laboratory to Real-World Applications: Benchmarking Agentic Code Reasoning at the Repository Level: Experimental Evaluation

 \subsection{Overall Performance: Accuracy across Repositories and Difficulty Levels}

 We report the Pass@1 accuracy of the four model families across the seven selected repositories.
-To control for task variance, results are stratified into Easy ($N=1009$), Medium ($N=838$), and Hard ($N=645$) groups based on the $\text{LLM}$'s Self-Perceived Difficulty, with a total sample size of Overall ($N=2492$).
+To control for task variance, results are stratified into Easy ($N=1009$), Medium ($N=838$), and Hard ($N=645$) groups.
+Task difficulty is annotated per instance by an independent LLM (GPT-5.2) during the generation phase using a structured prompt based on AI reasoning complexity, independent of the evaluated models: \textbf{Easy}---basic Python knowledge, direct code reading, minimal state tracking; \textbf{Medium}---non-trivial API behavior, simple state mutations, control flow loops; \textbf{Hard}---deep domain knowledge, multi-layer dependencies, extensive state tracking, or metaprogramming.
+The complete classification prompt is provided in Appendix~\ref{app:difficulty}.
+The total sample size is Overall ($N=2492$).

 Table~\ref{tab:overall_acc} summarizes the overall performance of the agents.
 All models exhibit a clear performance degradation from Easy to Hard tasks, with Claude-Sonnet-4.5 maintaining the highest accuracy across all difficulty levels.